dancl6/Trucking_Donations_App/README.md

 ## Description

 Web app that helps communication between truck drivers who have a damaged load that they are able to donate and available docks who can accept their donation.
 Technologies used consist of JWT authentication, MongoDB, React and GraphQL.
+(Did not yet complete, non-functional).

 ## Table of Contents
 * [Badges](#badges)